Measure Blood Oxygen Level on Galaxy Watch

 For the client app to start obtaining the data through the SDK, it has to set a listener method on the HealthTracker

 .
 The application setups the listener when the user taps on the Measure button.
 Each time there is new data, the listener callback receives it.
-After the measurement completes, the listener has to be disconnected.
+After the measurement is completed, the listener has to be disconnected.

-Since, due to battery drain, on-demand measurement should not last more than approximately 30 seconds.
-The measurement will cancel if the final blood oxygen level value is not delivered in time.
-It’s also worth noting that the sensor needs a few seconds to warm up and provide correct values, adding to the overall measurement time.
+Due to battery drain, on-demand measurement should not last more than 30 seconds.
+The measurement is cancelled if the final value is not delivered in time.
+Note that the sensor needs a few seconds to warm up and provide correct values, which adds to the overall measurement time.

 The blood oxygen level values come in the onDataReceived